Lewis County, Washington: Settlement and creation of Lewis County

-The county was created as Vancouver County on December 19, 1845, by the Provisional Government of Oregon, named for George Vancouver.
-In 1849, the county name was changed to honor Meriwether Lewis.
+The county was created as Lewis County, in honor of Meriwether Lewis, on either December 19 or December 21, 1845, by the Provisional Government of Oregon, and was originally part of the Oregon Territory when it was officially formed in 1848.
+(Note: Other historical reports mention that Lewis County was so named in 1849 and may have been known prior to the change as Vancouver County.)
 At the time, the county included all U.S. lands north of the Cowlitz River, including much of the Puget Sound region and British Columbia.
 Despite the county being named for him, Meriwether Lewis never traveled in the present-day boundaries of Lewis County.